PraiseOS/.github/profile/README.md

 # Praise

-Praise is a group of developers lead by @Physicio.
+Praise is a package of apps developed by @Physicio.

 # Main Projects: